Ten Things to Think About: Choosing a Guardian

 - Is the candidate likely to engender the respect, support, and cooperation of all persons affected by their decisions?

 - If the ward is incapacitated, did the ward previously express their wishes as to whom to appoint as guardian?

 - Although not required, is the potential guardian related by blood or marriage to the ward, or do they know the ward well enough to carry out that person's probable intentions?

 General Considerations for Choosing a Guardian

-In general, courts favor guardians who are closely-related to the ward.
+In general, courts favor guardians who are closely related to the ward.
 It's also important to be aware that most states don't allow someone to serve as a guardian if they've been convicted of a felony.
 Guardians have a responsibility to make decisions in the best interest of the ward.
 If such decisions demand reasonable cooperation with third parties, the guardian must make good faith efforts to cooperate with those third parties.

-The guardian will be handling financial matters on behalf of the ward, from real estate, to stock investments, to paying living expenses and bills.
+The guardian will be handling financial matters on behalf of the ward, from real estate, to stock investments, and to paying living expenses and bills.
 For this reason, it's important that the guardian have the experience and skills necessary to manage these assets and ensure that the ward doesn't accrue excess debts during the period of incapacity or disability.

 Have Additional Questions About Choosing a Guardian?
 Ask an Attorney